 Having insulin resistance may be in your genes.
 The indication of a genetic basis comes from research studies of identical twins.
-Different rates of insulin resistance and resulting type 2 diabetes in different ethnic groups also suggests there may be a genetic basis.
+Different rates of insulin resistance and resulting type 2 diabetes in different ethnic groups also suggest there may be a genetic basis.

 Insulin resistance is also something you can acquire.
-Research has not yet determined if obesity causes insulin resistance, or if insulin resistance causes obesity, or if they develop independently.
+Research has not yet determined if obesity causes insulin resistance, if insulin resistance causes obesity, or if they develop independently.
 We do know that insulin resistance is aggravated by obesity – particularly that type of obesity where your weight collects around your middle as in a pear shape.
-Physical inactivity and a lack of exercise also aggravates it.
+Physical inactivity and a lack of exercise also aggravate it.
 Even certain drugs that fight against the action of insulin are implicated as possible contributing factors.
 The research experts no longer think that aging alone is a factor.

 Insulin Resistance: Symptoms

-High blood pressure is a fourth condition associated with Insulin Resistance.
+High blood pressure is a fourth condition associated with insulin resistance.
 High blood pressure is when the systolic (or “working phase of the cardiac cycle) is measured to be 140mm Hg (mercury) and the diastolic (or “resting” phase of the cardiac cycle is 90mm Hg.
 This means that your heart is working harder than normal to pump your blood throughout your body.
 This should be measured by your doctor at every visit.